 All staff have received training about the Prevent Duty and tackling extremism.
+This training is reinforced by circulation of SCIES one minute guides and scenarios.

 Excalibur Primary School is clear that this exploitation and radicalisation should be viewed as a safeguarding concern; therefore, concerns need to be recorded and discussed with the DSL; with timely, appropriate action then being taken.